hsbt/gem-clone/README.md

 # gem-clone

-A RubyGems plugin that allows you to clone gem repositories by fetching source code URLs from gem metadata and using `ghq` or `git clone`.
+A RubyGems plugin that allows you to clone gem repositories by fetching source code URLs from gem metadata and using `git goget`, `ghq`, or `git clone`.

 ## Usage